University of Idaho: Administration Building

-In the meantime, classes were held at sites in Moscow; the Carnegie library, the Methodist church, and local lodge halls.
-Insurance policies paid $135,000, but the new building cost twice that.
-To appease the state legislature, the U of I Regents decided to build Morrill Hall first, use it for classrooms, and finance the new Administration building over three years.

-The new Administration building was designed by prominent Boise architect John E. Tourtellotte.
-He designed the state's Roman Revival capitol building in Boise and other buildings, both public and private.
-Tourtellotte modeled the new U of I structure after the venerable Hampton Court Palace in England, and construction began in 1907.
+The original Administration Building, with a single tall spire reaching to 163 ft, was constructed through the decade of the 1890s and ultimately finished in 1899.
+It burned in 1906.
+In the meantime, classes were held at various sites in Moscow.
+The new Administration Building was designed by John E. Tourtellotte, who modeled the new structure after Hampton Court Palace in England.

-The 1909 Administration building was added to the National Register of Historic Places in 1978, at age 69.
-Two years out of office, former U.S. president Theodore Roosevelt spoke outside the main east entrance of the new building on April 9, 1911, on a platform built of Palouse wheat.
+The 1909 Administration Building was added to the National Register of Historic Places in 1978.

 Hello Walk

-"Hello Walk" is one of the best-known and traveled pathways on the Idaho campus.
-But more than being surrounded by trees and grass, it navigates through a rich history of statues, landmarks, and traditions.
-It includes monuments such as Presidential Grove, where historical figures, such as Teddy Roosevelt and his wife, planted trees; the Spanish–American War memorial statue who had his hands cut off but was reconstructed by the handless sculptor Bud Washburn; and Administration Lawn that was designed by the Olmsted Brothers, the famous firm that also designed Central Park in New York City.
+The "Hello Walk" is one of the best-known and traveled pathways on the Idaho campus.
+It includes monuments such as Presidential Grove, where historical figures, such as Teddy Roosevelt, planted trees; the Spanish–American War memorial statue who had his hands cut off but was reconstructed by the handless sculptor Bud Washburn; and Administration Lawn that was designed by the Olmsted Brothers.

-Hello Walk is still used, but the hellos that used to be mandatory are now not often vocalized to strangers.

 Idaho Student Union Building

-The Idaho Student Union Building, (ISUB) completed in 2000 as the Commons, is the heart of campus and contains a food court, copy center, bagel and coffee shop (Einstein's Bagels), Credit Union, and convenience store.
+The Idaho Student Union Building (ISUB), completed in 2000 as the Commons, is the heart of campus and contains a food court, copy center, bagel and coffee shop (Einstein's Bagels), credit union, and convenience store.
 Additionally, there is study space, wireless internet, laptop checkout, and many student services such as the offices of the Associated Students of the University of Idaho (ASUI), Academics Assistance, the University of Idaho Writing Center, and Student Support.

 With the completion of the Teaching and Learning Center (TLC) at the beginning of the fall semester of 2005, the second phase, the Idaho Student Union Building gained classrooms and completed the vision of a common area where students could learn, study, relax, and get university services all in one place.